noranta4/Nim-game-commentator/README.md

 # NIMgame-commentator
 A simple python project with GUI.
-Multiplayer NIM game with comments (in italian) about the state of the match.
+Multiplayer Nim game with comments (in italian) about the state of the match.

 University project • 2015 - Introduzione all'informatica con Python - BSc excellence degree in Science and Technology, SSAS, II year